lemonbob/OpenClassrooms/Project6/README.md

 # Project 6 [cyborgarena.polymathicdesign.com](http://cyborgarena.polymathicdesign.com)

-**This project demonstrates custom easing animations in HTML Canvas API**
+**This project demonstrates custom easing animations in HTML Canvas API, JQuery, and object-oriented JavaScript**

 >In this project, you will create an online game written JavaScript in which 2 players play each turn to compete.